Washington Dorsey Gibbs: Early life and education

 He was born a few miles south of Yazoo City on August 6, 1839, the son of Quesney Dibrell Gibbs and Sarah Dorsey Gibbs.
 Gibbs obtained a degree from the University of Virginia, the studied law in his father's law office before going on to graduate from law school in Lebanon, Tennessee.i.

 He practiced law for a short period until shortly after his marriage to Miss Louise Johnson on January 11, 1860.
 They relocated to the Woodbine plantation near Bentonia, Mississippi.

 They had eight children together but three died while young.

 American Civil War

-In September 1861 at the start of the American Civil War, he enlisted with the "Anding Hussars" attached to the William Wirt Adams brigade.
+In September 1861 at the start of the American Civil War, he enlisted with the "Anding Hussars" attached to the Wirt Adams' Cavalry Regiment.

 He was commended for his gallantry and service during many battles before being captured on a scouting mission and imprisoned at Camp Morton.

 After the war he returned to Yazoo to discover that his mother, father and sister had died with many other close relatives very sick.